chuyongli/BTC1855_Midterm/README.md

 # BTC1855_Midterm Code Plan
-Below outlines the code plan for BTC1855's Mideterm.
+Below outlines the code plan for BTC1855's Midterm.
 I have separated the steps by branches.

 # main-branch